ShashiKiranMR/CS-7641-ML-Project/README.md

 #### Image-based Classification via Convolutional Neural Network (CNN)

-We trained a CNN for acceptance prediction, which inputs the sub-sampled image of a paper’s PDF and outputs a binary prediction of whether the paper is accepted.
+Inspired by J. Huang's approach [3] on utilizing CNNs for prediction, we also trained CNNs on our image dataset for prediction, which inputs the sub-sampled image of a paper’s PDF and outputs a binary prediction of whether the paper is accepted.
 As a starter, we picked arXiv’s machine learning papers as our dataset, which has 3940 papers for training and 205 for testing.

 In addition to the sub-sampling, we also normalize the dataset to 0 mean and 1 standard variance.
 We used the pre-trained ResNet-18 by PyTorch and changed the last fully connected layer to a new one with only 2 output units.
 We fine-tuned all layers with our training dataset in 50 epochs via SGD with learning rate=0.001, momentum = 0.9, weight decay = 0.01, and we decayed the learning rate by a factor of 0.1 every 10 epochs.